codio/knowledge/source/instructors/admin/sandboxes.rst

 .. note::

-   **Cooldown:** There is a 15-minute cooldown period in between Sandbox launches.
+   **Cooldown:** There is a 15-minute cooldown period between sandbox launches.

 Creating a Sandbox and a Collection
 -----------------------------------